-Financial statement analysis (FSA) means studying the financial statements of a company to get meaningful information for decision making.
-Apart from the management, external stakeholders also carry financial statement analysis for several purposes.
+Financial statement analysis (FSA) means studying the financial statements of a company to get meaningful information for decision-making.
+External stakeholders also carry out financial statement analysis for several purposes, apart from management.
 There are several methods of financial statement analysis that management and external stakeholders use.

 All these methods vary in calculation and factors used for the financial statement analysis.
-External stakeholders, including analysts, financial institutions, creditors, lenders, and more do FSA to understand the health of the company.
+External stakeholders, including analysts, financial institutions, creditors, lenders, etc., do FSA to understand the company’s health.
 Moreover, these methods provide a summary of data that helps to analyze and interpret financial data.

 Methods of Financial Statement Analysis